 Acknowledge your child’s feelings.
 Let them know that it is common to feel this way and that others are also having similar feelings.
 Reassure your child that they are loved, cared for and safe (in whatever realistic or truthful way they are).

 Stick to routines and family systems

-Stick to routines, including meal times and bedtimes as much as possible (even in self-isolation).
-This gives a sense of safety and security.
+Stick to routines, including meal times and bedtimes as much as possible as this gives a sense of safety and security.
 Make sure there are family-based activities – not having plans for the day can increase worry and anxiety.
 Family-based activities will make children and teens feel like they are part of a unit and provide a sense of connectedness or togetherness.

 Encourage your child to take action.
 This can create a sense of control and help if your child is experiencing a sense of helplessness.
 This might be drawing pictures about how:

 - washing hands is essential.